irenekarijadi/RF-LSTM-CEEMDAN/README.md

 `5.
 Experiments for University Dormitory Building.ipynb`

+notes: The number indicate the order of the files need to be run

 ### Workflow

 1. Run the `1.
 Experiments for University Dormitory Building.ipynb`
    By running all the cell in this notebook, it will: